justinwoo/my-blog-posts/posts/2017-11-17-ohyes-you-can-interop-with-typescript-using-purescript.md

----
-title: OhYes, you can interop with TypeScript using PureScript
-tags: purescript TypeScript
-author: kimagure
-slide: false
----
 Recently, I updated my [OhYes](https://github.com/justinwoo/ohyes-demo) library to the latest [Variant](https://github.com/natefaubion/purescript-variant), which then let me interop with union types of interfaces with a static discriminant field.
 In this post, I'll go over my demo and how the library is implemented.

 Just a warning up front: this post is largely just code examples.